EARN EXTRA MONEY as an ELECTION WORKER!!

 - $125.00 for working as a PEO on Election Day

-- $10.00 extra for PEO (opposite party of the VLM) who rides along with the VLM on election night to the BOE office to return and assure the security of ballots & supplies
+- $10.00 extra for PEO (not the same party of the VLM) who rides along with the VLM on election night to the BOE office to return and assure the security of ballots & supplies

 - $30.00 extra for VLMs to pick up and deliver supplies and ballots

 - VLMs are also paid mileage from their polling location to BOE on Election Day evening

 HOW do YOU become a Precinct Election Official (PEO)?